 In addition to his pastoral duties at Mount Nebo, Brother Wicks has served on various community boards including the Mission Mississippi Resource Development Committee.
 He has also served as a writer for the Clarion-Ledger Faith Forum, as State Director of Education for the General Missionary Baptist State Convention of Mississippi, Inc., as Senior Vice-Moderator of the Jackson District Missionary Baptist Association, and he currently serves on the advisory board for this association.

-Brother Wicks has been the recipient of various awards and accolades including the Metro-Jackson chapter of the NAACP 2008 Medgar Evers Award winner, a Mississippi Gospel Music Awards 2011 Pastor of the Year honoree, the 2011 Image Award Winner for Religion bestowed by Phi Beta Sigma Fraternity, Inc., and the 2017 Pastor of the Year Award given by the Dr. Martin Luther King, Jr. Awards program – Jackson, MS. He is married to the former Felice L. Dowd, a native of Marks, Mississippi, and they have three children, John Arthur III, Faith Alexandria and Grace Elizabeth.
+Brother Wicks has been the recipient of various awards and accolades including the Metro-Jackson chapter of the NAACP 2008 Medgar Evers Award winner, a Mississippi Gospel Music Awards 2011 Pastor of the Year honoree, the 2011 Image Award Winner for Religion bestowed by Phi Beta Sigma Fraternity, Inc., the 2017 Pastor of the Year Award given by the Dr. Martin Luther King, Jr. Awards program – Jackson, MS, and a 2018 inductee into the Alcorn State University Hall of Honor.
+He is married to the former Felice L. Dowd, a native of Marks, Mississippi, and they have three children, John Arthur III, Faith Alexandria and Grace Elizabeth.
 Finally, Brother Wicks’ motto is traditional, tried and true: “To God be the glory for the many wonderful things He has done!”